-The multinational financial services company, Legal & General has announced that it is investing £150m into Sheffield’s West Bar Square development.
+The multinational financial services company, Legal & General has announced that it is investing £150m into the West Bar Square development in Sheffield.

 Legal & General, together with Sheffield City Council, and the developer Urbo (West Bar) Ltd – a joint venture between Urbo Regeneration and Peveril Securities – will deliver a ‘mixed-use’ project for the area.

 The development will comprise 200,000 sq. ft. of Grade A office space, 350 ‘Build to Rent’ homes, a multi-storey car park and landscaped public spaces.

 The first phase will deliver much needed modern office space, currently lacking within Sheffield’s property market, which is expected to house up to 1,800 workers.

 Nigel Wilson, CEO of Legal & General, said: “There has never been a more important time to invest in our regional cities.

 “Legal & General is in a unique position to support the UK economic recovery by recycling hard earned savings and pensions into real assets which promote job creation – through construction to office occupation – and create landmark master plans which incorporate grade A office space, a variety of housing and high quality public space.

 “This is not new territory for L&G. Our investment partnerships in cities such as Cardiff and Newcastle are already delivering at pace.
 Likewise our vision for West Bar Square is to deliver a much needed new quarter for the centre of Sheffield.